joseee-molina/joseee-molina/README.md

 Before coming to UT Dallas, I was a physics major at Tsinghua University.
 If you would like to know more about the projects I worked on in my previous experiences, or my portfolio, please go to my [website].

-- 🌱 I’m currently working as a Mentor at the Computer Science Mentor Center at UT Dallas, leading the Algorithmic Computing Club, and learning about ML/AI.
+- 🌱 I worked as a Mentor at the Computer Science Mentor Center at UT Dallas, leading the Algorithmic Computing Club, and learning about ML/AI.

 - 🧐 Don't hesitate to reach out.